hongshen-zhu/website-zhs/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Postdoctoral Fellow of the East Asia Center at the University of Virginia.
 I am previously a postdoctoral fellow at the Center for the Study of Contemporary China at the University of Pennsylvania.
 I obtained a Ph.D. in Political Science at Duke University.
 I am interested in Chinese bureaucracy and governance, authoritarian politics, and comparative political economy.

-# Interests to show in About widget
-interests:
-  - Chinese Politics
-  - Comparative Political Institutions
-  - Political Economy

 # Education to show in About widget
 education: